 Risks and Uncertainties: The Plan provides for certain investment options including mutual funds, employer stock and a guaranteed investment contract.
 Investments are exposed to various risks, such as interest rate, market, liquidity and credit risks.
 Due to the level of risk associated with certain investments and the sensitivity of certain fair value estimates to changes in valuation assumptions, it is at least reasonably possible that changes in the values of investments will occur in the near term and that such changes could materially affect the amounts reported in the statement of net assets available for benefits and participants' individual account balances.
-As of December 31, 2014 and 2013, 32.1% and 26.0% of the Plan's net assets were invested in shares of BankFinancial Corporation Common Stock, respectively.
+As of December 31, 2017 and 2016, 32.1% and 35.4% of the Plan's net assets were invested in shares of BankFinancial Corporation Common Stock, respectively.

-Investment Valuation and Income Recognition: The Plan's investments are reported at fair value, as more fully disclosed in Note 8.
+Investment Valuation and Income Recognition: The Plan's investments, other than fully benefit-responsive investment contracts, are reported at fair value, as more fully disclosed in Note 7.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
 Net appreciation (depreciation) includes gains and losses on investments bought and sold as well as held during the year.